1979 F-350 4x4

 In this ever expanding truck market the 70's Fords are extremely sought after.
 Thankfully Ford made lots of them.
 However, if you are looking to stand out from the crowd your options are few.
 Highboy's are quite popular, but were made in quite high numbers.
 The lone year '79 F350 4x4 is a good way to stand out...if you can find one.
 These Dana 60 front axle equipped F36 VIN trucks command a premium with only 10k of them produced.

 This '79 has lived on a farm for much of its life.
-Luckily this mean it ran around on gravel & dirt, no salty winter roads.
+Luckily this means it ran around on gravel & dirt, no salty winter roads.
 Obviously, there will be no beauty pageants won in her current dress.
 You could rock the patina with a semi-flat clear.
 The big deal is her bones are good.
 The body as a whole is quite rust free.
 The bed had been fitted with rubber mats and a 'goose neck' hitch that caused the bedfloor to rust.
 Luckily Dynacorn produces this panel as a complete replacement for about $450.
-The rest of the bed is pretty good, body body and rust wise.
+The rest of the bed is pretty good, body and rust wise.

 The interior is a blank canvas.
 Here too the aftermarket comes to the rescue with nearly every single nut, bolt, seat cover, door panel and nick-nack reproduced.